kbec19/Academic-Blog/content/project/grateful/index.md

 Currently, the GitHub repository contains clean data in various formats as well as scripts for the creation of igraph and statnet network objects.

+---

+### Current Research

+After creating networks using both igraph and statnet, it became clear that it is probable that it is not Jerry Garcia, but Bob Weir, that is the central figure in the Grateful Dead songwriting network.
+Although the igraph evaluation determined degree centrality higher for Jerry Garcia, even in igraph, Bob Weir had more centrality by every other measure.
+In the statnet evaluation, Weir held the mostconsistently strong centrality of any member, including
+Jerry Garcia.

+Summary presentation of my initial research:

+{{< figure src="poster.png" alt="Preliminary Research Presentation" caption="Poster Presentation of Preliminary Research on This Project" >}}

+---

 ### Inspiration, Sources, and Citations